Documentation Index

 The quickest way to start seeing your trace data in Honeycomb is to use OpenTelemetry, an open-source collection of tools, APIs, and SDKs, to automatically inject instrumentation code into your application without requiring explicit changes to your codebase.

 Automatic instrumentation works slightly differently within each language, but the general idea is that it attaches hooks into popular tools and frameworks and “watches” for certain functions to be called.
-When they’re called, the instrumentation automatically starts and completes trace spans on behalf of your application.

 When you add automatic instrumentation to your code, OpenTelemetry will inject spans, which represent units of work or operations within your application that you want to capture and analyze for observability purposes.